haych-hub/Mining-of-Legacy-Data/README.md

 <h3> Description of the task. </h3>

 - Introduction: Practical experience in handling a data-mining project using industry tooling for legacy data.
-The Data provided as part of this assessment is from the domain of cardio vascular medicine.
-The work herein requires the description and analysis of data for the given domain, including manipulation of data in various forms, as well as creation of classifiers
+The Data provided as part of this assessment is from the domain of cardiovascular medicine.
+The work requires the description and analysis of data for the given domain, including manipulation of data in various forms, as well as creation of classifiers

 - Software: Python and Jupyter